ATpoint/NGS_Pipelines/README.md

 ```

 ...and then create the environment/install the software.
+For the exact versions we used on our HPC see [below](#software-installation).

 ```